OSSPlanet/OSSPlanet/README.md

 We are open, we love freedom.
 Free Hosting for Open Projects. #JustGoOpen

+Non-Profit.
 Free Hosting / VPS / Mirror for OpenSource Projects, etc.

+Unlimited __outbound__ traffic.

 * Plan started at 2013/6
 * Beta Launch at 2014/6
 * Public announce at 2015/6

-## How To Apply
+## Who can Apply

 We support Open Projects, which means the project should be Open Source / Audio / Culture or Information Freedom / Education related.
 * The source code or content must be available for public and released under any of open licenses.